 Business Community Health & Wellness

-State suspends treatment provider’s license
+State denies treatment provider’s license application

-The Washington Department of Health has again denied the application of a Pierce County substance use treatment provider to become a credentialed behavioral health agency.
+The Washington Department of Health has denied the application of a Pierce County substance use treatment provider to become a credentialed behavioral health agency.

 A notice from DOH accuses Peninsula Counseling, which appears to have close links with Rainier Recovery and operates locations in Gig Harbor and Edgewood, of violating a prior agreement by allowing a former CEO to oversee its day-to-day operations.
 Following an investigation last year, the department alleged that Rainier Recovery engaged in unethical practices motivated by financial gain.